Mgineer117/SNAC/README.md

 - **EigenOption** selects the top `n` eigenvectors from a diffusive-type matrix (e.g., graph Laplacian, Successor Representation, Successor Features).
 - **CoveringOption** selects the top 1 eigenvector and iteratively updates the diffusive matrix to find a better-explaining matrix, particularly effective in environments with hard-to-explore states.
+In addition, due to the non-uniqueness of the sign by SVD decomposition, we count one eigenvector as two vectors such that e = (+e/-e).
 ---

 ## Usage